CodyHillroy/pokedex/README.md

  - Clicking on any card image will show details on that specific pokemon.

 Pokedex also allows you to __filter visible pokemons by type__:
- * Click type tag under pokemon name to activate filter.
+ * Click the type tag under pokemon name to activate filter.
  * Clicking on any tag type again, will add that type to filter options.
- * Click "Reset filter" button to reset filter.
+ * Click the "Reset filter" button to reset the filter.
 [Thanks cap!]

  So enjoy it and __Catch 'Em All!__